larrycameron80/entity-bridges/README.md

-This project is aimed at building an infrastructure to configure, distribute and maintain a network of Tor bridges in the context of a single entity.
+This project aims at building an infrastructure to configure, distribute and maintain a network of Tor bridges in the context of a single entity.

 The core components include: